-The Stephens College Teacher Education Program is founded upon an expanding experience-based knowledge of the developmental stages of child growth.
-The public schools and other community settings are integral parts of the program, as is coursework that includes observations and work with children at the preschool and elementary levels in the Children's School at Stephens College our on-campus laboratory school.
+Coursework includes observations and work with children at the preschool and elementary levels in the Children's School at Stephens College, our on-campus laboratory school.
 Involvement with children begins in the freshman year and increases throughout the program.
+The public schools and other community settings are also integral parts of the ECE+EE program.

-Programs lead to a variety of careers including teaching at the preschool, kindergarten, and elementary levels.
+This major leads to a variety of careers including teaching at the preschool, kindergarten, and elementary levels.
 Education courses are also elected by students who major in other areas and use education as an area of outside emphasis in their majors.

 The Bachelor of Science in Education program includes a core of courses in child development, education, and psychology that provide the basis for specialization in early childhood education and elementary education.
 These certification programs in early childhood education (birth through third grade) and in elementary education (grades 1 through 6) lead to initial Missouri teacher certification.

+Human Development

-For those students who do not seek a teaching certificate, but who wish to work with young children and their parents in other settings, the Bachelor of Science in Human Development is available.
+The Bachelor of Science in Human Development is for those students who do not seek a teaching certificate, but who wish to work with young children and their parents in other settings.
 Examples of careers open to graduates with this major include day care teacher, private preschool teacher, preschool administrator, hospital child-life worker, parent educator, and recreation leader.
+See: Requirements for B.S.
+Major in Human Development: Child Study Track for more degree requirements.